Asturias is best for food and nature!

-Why you should definitely Visit Asturias!
+Why You Should Definitely Visit Asturias!

 So you are visiting Spain!
 Probably you are planning to go to Madrid and Barcelona of course!
 Spain is a place of culture, history, and great tapas, but what is not as well known is the infinity of nature!
 Here in Spain you have forests, stunning rocks, desert, endless beaches, mountain views, huge grasslands, and rivers throughout!
 To get to this nature, I cannot recommend highly enough to visit Asturias to view a microcosm of these diverse environments within Spain.
-Asturias has it all – beautiful grasslands along Asturian coastlin and amazing Ocean!

 Located in the northwest corner of Spain, Asturias is without a doubt one of the greatest treasures hidden within Spain.
 This vast landscape of beach paradises is located around great mountains and palm trees, seemingly bizarre for its otherwise not so tropical and rather European scenery.
-In a paradox combination with the beach style and palm trees the houses in Austria have a European Alpine style.

 - Drive first to Gijon.
 This will give you a first glimpse of what this region of Spain is all about.
 The sprawling boardwalk area is a welcoming place to walk, sunbathe, or hop in the water for a swim, paddleboard, or surf.
 After a brief 30-minute walk, you can head to the upper edge, where you will find a breathtaking overlook view.